Complete Guide For Solar Power Newfoundland and Labrador 2019

-Newfoundland and Labrador is currently ranked the worst province in the country for installing a solar power system, scoring near last in almost every category except for having high electricity costs.
+Newfoundland and Labrador is currently ranked the #10 best province in the country for installing a solar power system, scoring near last in almost every category except for having high electricity costs and high energy needs.

 This page contains all available information about installing solar in NL including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 We’ve ranked Newfoundland and Labrador as being Canada’s tenth-best province for solar power in 2019.
 Newfoundland and Labrador scores lower than most other provinces due to low sunlight levels, high installation costs, and low access to installers.
 There also appears to political impediments that threaten the future possibility of any renewable energy in the province.

 However, NL does have reasonably high electricity rates that are due to rise even further in the future – making the prospect of solar power a little bit better.
 Energy needs in the province are also typically high.

 Curious to see how and why we rank the provinces the way we do?
 Check out the Solar Rankings Page to find out more.